replit/kaboom/doc/16-double-jump.md

 	}
 ```

-We've passed the "NUM_PLATFORMS" constant that we created toward the beginning of tutorial to the for loop to create the specified number of platforms.Using the `pos()` function, we generate a random position for each platform we create so they aren't all in one place.
+We've passed the `NUM_PLATFORMS` constant that we created earlier to the for loop to create the specified number of platforms.
+Using the `pos()` function, we generate a random position for each platform we create, so they aren't all in one place.

 Next, we'll position our sprite so that it's always on top of the first platform when we run the program.
 Add the following line of code: